-We are not currently involved in any material litigation, arbitration or administrative proceedings.
+Other than as described above, we are not currently involved in any material litigation, arbitration or administrative proceedings.
 However, we may from time to time become a party to various other litigation, arbitration or administrative proceedings arising in the ordinary course of our business.